US veterinary universe, mapped

 If you sell into vets and you are not segmenting Mars-owned vs PE-rollup vs true-independent in your CRM, you are sending the same pitch to three buyers who behave nothing alike.

-One company, Mars, owns 2,081 of every 54,297 US vet clinics.
-Roughly 4 percent of the universe by storefront.
-PE rollups, NVA at 1,100, VetCor at 700, Thrive Pet Healthcare at 305, VEG at 114, Ethos at 145, Lap of Love at 101, collectively own another 5 percent or so.
+One company, Mars, runs roughly 4 percent of every US vet clinic.
+VCA, Banfield, and BluePearl together, more than the next 50 corporate groups combined.
+PE rollups, NVA at 1,100, VetCor at 700, Thrive at 305, VEG at 114, Ethos at 145, Lap of Love at 101, collectively own another 5 percent or so.
 A decade ago that combined number was under 3 percent.
-The "independent neighborhood vet" still holds 53.6 percent of locations, but every quarter that share drops by roughly 30 basis points as PE buys another 20-clinic group.
+The independent neighborhood vet still holds 53.6 percent of locations, but every quarter that share drops by roughly 30 basis points as PE buys another 20-clinic group.

 The procurement motion at Mars VCA is one signed master agreement and a corporate buyer in Los Angeles.
 The procurement motion at NVA is a regional VP and a six-week pilot.
 The procurement motion at a true independent in Spokane is a forty-minute conversation with the owner-DVM who pays the lease and also performs the surgeries.
 Three buyers.
 Three pitches.
 The vendors who treat them as one market are the ones who keep wondering why the pipeline never converts past the first call.